dwyl/process-handbook/personas/README.md

 # How to Create Personas

 Personas remind us who
 the **people** using our product are and what pain points they have. <br />
-They help avoid building an infinte feature list for no specific person where useability is an afterthought: <br />
+They help avoid building an infinite feature list for no specific person where usability is an afterthought: <br />

 [![dilbert user features](https://user-images.githubusercontent.com/194400/85832475-1260f200-b788-11ea-865c-059f525c4304.png)](https://dilbert.com/strip/2001-04-14 "Dilbert User Features")